 Lastly, I’d just like to highlight the film’s actors.
 Casey Affleck delivers a masterful performance, deftly using subtlety alongside occasional outbursts of grief, anger, and general frustration.
 Lee Chandler feels as real as you or I, and that’s really a testament to Affleck’s ability to bring the character to life.
 Williams and Hedges are also outstanding in their respective roles, each dealing with their own loss(es) in their own ways, while simultaneously trying to understand Lee’s closely-guarded emotional state.
 Each character plays off of one another in a way that, again, lends the film an added air of realism, and it only highlights just how powerful and poignant Manchester by the Sea really is.

 Summary: A tragedy that pulls no punches whatsoever, Manchester by the Sea will transport you to a very real world of heartache and strife, but not without giving you just a little hope for humanity’s ability to endure.
 It’s filled with excellent performances by an incredible cast, and it perfectly captures the profound effect that grief can have on us as humans.

-Highlights: The slow building of context around Affleck’s character, along with the realisation of exactly what has caused him to close off from the world, is done with a sensitivity and refusal to sugar-coat that makes for a hard-hitting piece of film.
+Highlights: The slow building of context around Affleck’s character, along with the realization of exactly what has caused him to close off from the world, is done with sensitivity and refusal to sugar-coat which makes for a hard-hitting piece of film.